Jigsaw-Code/outline-sdk/README.md

 > **Note**: You must use `gomobile bind` on the package you create, not directly on the SDK packages.

-An easy way to integrate with the SDK in a mobile app is by using the [`x/mobileproxy` library](./x/mobileproxy/) to run a local web proxy that you can use to configure your app's networking libraries.

 ### Side Service